-The Departmental Promotion and Tenure Committee (DPTC) performs annual and mid-term peer review evaluations of faculty.
-Additionally, DPTC members vote to recommend or not recommend tenure and promotion for tenured, tenure-track and instructor-track probationary faculty as applicable.
 Within the first two weeks of the academic year, the department head will call a meeting of the members of the DPTC.
 The DPTC will elect a chair to organize meetings, collect portfolios, and serve as the primary point of contact for the DPTC.

 The DPTC consists of all tenured faculty at the associate rank or above in the department, excluding the department head.
 Each DPTC must have a minimum of three members.
 If a department has fewer than three tenured faculty members at associate rank or higher, then that department should seek out additional membership from departments in a closely related field with comparable standards for evaluation, promotion, and tenure.
 The term of service for faculty members serving on an external DPTC shall be two years.
 Faculty members serving on the DPTC of another department may be exempt from serving on the DPTC of their own department if they so choose and is approved by their academic dean.
 Departmental Promotion and Tenure Committees may create a peer review subcommittee of no fewer than three members to perform annual and mid-term faculty peer review; all members of the DPTC are expected to participate in mid-term, tenure, and/or promotion decisions.
-When considering the promotion of a non-tenure-track instructor to a higher rank, then, when possible, one instructor at a higher rank from within or outside of the department will be selected by the DPTC membership to serve as an ad hoc member of the DPTC for the evaluation of that specific instructor's application for promotion; instructors will not participate in tenure and/or promotion discussions or decisions for tenure-track or tenured faculty.
+When considering the promotion of a nontenure-track instructor to a higher rank, then, when possible, one instructor at a higher rank from within or outside of the department will be selected by the DPTC membership to serve as an ad hoc member of the DPTC for the evaluation of that specific instructor's application for promotion; instructors will not participate in tenure and/or promotion discussions or decisions for tenure-track or tenured faculty.

 The DPTC shall provide a written formative peer assessment of each faculty member's performance in teaching, scholarship, and service for annual faculty peer review, and mid-term reviews.
 These formative evaluations will be submitted to both the faculty member and the department head.
 The DPTC will report the number of votes for and against each candidate's application for tenure and/or promotion along with any rationale, written explanation, or context for the vote that the committee wishes to provide.
 This report will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure and promotion process.
 To avoid conflicts of interest, any member of the DPTC up for promotion review will be excused from the review and voting on their own materials, and the DPTC may include a qualified representative from a closely related field for that review and vote.
-DPTC members also shall recuse themselves or be excused by a majority vote of the DPTC in cases where other conflicts of interest may occur.
+DPTC members also shall recuse themselves (leaving the room during the discussion) or be excused by a majority vote of the DPTC in cases where other conflicts of interest may occur.
 A replacement may be appointed by the DPTC membership.
-Departmental Promotion and Tenure Committees with at least three members at the rank of full professor in the candidate's discipline will limit voting on promotion to full professor to those members with the rank of full professor in the candidate's discipline.
-In all other cases, DPTC voting on promotion to full professor will be limited to the three highest ranking members of the DPTC in the candidate's discipline or closely related field.